apocalyptech/bl3-cli-saveedit/README.md

    have the exact same item code regardless of where it came from (previously, item codes would change every time the game was saved, so the same item could have very different-looking codes)
+ - Item balance names and levels are now shown where appropriate:
+   - In verbose `bl3-save-info` output
+   - In item export files
+   - While importing items

 **v1.1.1** - April 7, 2020
  - Added in Citizen Science mission name.